 The streets are packed with charming cafes and awesome restaurants where you can have your fill of American and international cuisine.

 Some of the most popular spots include B&G Oysters, Coppa, Barcelona Wine Bar, and Mike’s City Diner.
-You can even go on a ‘sweet and savory’ food tour of South End if you’re unsure of the best spots!
+You can even go on a food tasting & history tour of South End if you’re unsure of the best spots!

 However, that’s not all this neighborhood has to offer.
 It’s considered to be one of the ‘hippest’ areas in Boston, and with endless art galleries, open markets, and museums – it’s not hard to see why!